Accelerating Sampling-Based Control via Learned Linear Koopman Dynamics: The Problem and Preliminaries

 \subsection{MPPI control}

 The classic MPPI controller solves the stochastic optimal control problem in \eqref{eq_dk_mppi_optim} by enforcing the true system dynamics in \eqref{eq_dyn} instead of the Koopman dynamics constraint.
 At each time step $t$, MPPI operates in a receding-horizon manner, performing Monte Carlo rollouts to generate $N$ sampled trajectories, each propagated forward using the system dynamics over a finite prediction horizon $T$.
-Let $n\in\{1,2,\cdots,N\}$ denote the index of sampled trajectories, and $\mathcal{T}_n$ represents the $n$-th sampled trajectory.
-The cumulative cost over the finite prediction horizon $T$ (the cost-to-go) of $\mathcal{T}_n$ is defined as
+Let $n=1,2,\cdots,N$ denote the index of sampled trajectories.
+The cumulative cost over the finite prediction horizon $T$ (the cost-to-go) of the $n$-th sampled trajectory is defined as

-where $\delta\mathbf{u}_n(s)$ denotes zero-mean Gaussian noise corresponding to $\mathbf{u}(s)$ at the $n$-th trajectory and $\hat{c}$ denotes the instantaneous running cost.
-The running cost consists of a state-dependent cost $\tilde{c}$ and a quadratic control penalty, and is given by
+where $\delta\mathbf{u}_s^n$ denotes zero-mean Gaussian noise corresponding to $\mathbf{u}_s$ at the $n$-th trajectory and $\hat{c}$ denotes the instantaneous running cost.
+The running cost $\hat{c}$ consists of a state-dependent cost $c$ and a quadratic control penalty, and is given by

-where $\gamma_u = \frac{\nu-1}{2\nu}\in\mathbb{R}_+$ with $\nu \geq 1$ regulating the exploration–exploitation trade-off.
+where $\gamma = \frac{\nu-1}{2\nu}\in\mathbb{R}_+$ with $\nu \geq 1$ regulating the exploration–exploitation trade-off.

-Following the classic MPPI update rule \cite{williams2017model}, the nominal control sequence $\{\mathbf{u}(s)\}_ {s=t}^{t+T-1}$ is updated using a cost-weighted average of the sampled perturbations:
+Following the classic MPPI update rule \cite{williams2017model}, the nominal control sequence $\{\mathbf{u}_s\}_ {s=t}^{t+T-1}$ is updated using a cost-weighted average of the sampled perturbations:

-which $S_{\mathrm{min}}$ is the minimum cost among all rollouts, introduced to improve numerical stability, and $\lambda$ is the inverse temperature parameter governing the selectiveness of the weighting scheme.
+where $S_{\mathrm{min}} = \min_n S_n$ is the minimum cost among all rollouts, introduced to improve numerical stability, and $\lambda$ is the inverse temperature parameter governing the selectiveness of the weighting scheme.

 After applying the update rule in \eqref{eq_standard_mppi} at each iteration, the resulting control sequence is optionally smoothed using a Savitzky–Golay filter \cite{savitzky1964smoothing}.
 In a receding-horizon manner, only the first control input $\mathbf{u}(t)$ is applied to the system, while the remaining sequence is used as a warm start for the subsequent optimization step.